ods94065/challenge-six/README.md

 together.
 But even in an example with only modest demands on data processing, such as the example given, Lisp can still help you do more with less code.

+The surest sign that functional programming techniques are valuable is their inclusion in modern programming languages.
+C++'s Standard Template Library algorithms are written in a form which encourages high-level algorithmic transformations of collection objects.
+Javascript, Python, and Ruby all include closures and include `map` and `reduce` functions as part of their standard library.
+Python also defines list comprehensions and dictionary comprehensions, which are more efficient versions of the mapping operations above that still retain much of the syntactic terseness.

 Note that the critique that spawned this project aimed at Lisp as an examplar of the functional programming paradigm.
 However, that's a